-The pier opened in the summer of 1889 and, although attracting many visitors immediately after the opening, it was never successful.
+The pier opened on the 22nd July, 1889 and, although attracting many visitors immediately after the opening, it was never successful.
 When the council took it over in 1904, they erected buildings at the entrance and the pier-head, including two landing stages for shuttle boat services to the nearby Bournemouth Pier.

 In the 1920s the pier-head was renewed using concrete, and a canvas roofed pavilion for shows was added.
 The shows went on until 1940 when the pier was partially demolished to combat the threat of invasion.
 As with many piers, financial problems after the War kept it closed for several years.
 It opened again in 1962.